Let’s learn how to make DIY stamps out of a surprising material: styrofoam trays!

 Design for Kids: DIY Stamps

-Note: Styrofoam meat trays make a great DIY stamp material!
+Styrofoam trays make a great DIY stamp material!
 They can be etched and then cut into squares to make personalized and simple stamps for kids.
-If you want to make them into a font be sure to check out all the steps on KSW then hop back here.

 - Toy wood blocks